ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.58 (7th July 2020) =
+* Improvement: Added before and after comment hooks #4537
+* Fixed: WPRocket CDN is not working properly with the amp pages #4342
+* Fixed: Two galleries not working with Photo gallery plugin #4421
+* Fixed: Arrows not getting aligned in Breadcrumbs in Arabic with Swift theme #4593
+* Fixed: Customize font size not applying in the post title #4592
+* Fixed: Validation errors when adding 2 columns in AMP pagebuilder #4383
+* Fixed: Category pages are not working properly #4579
+* Fixed: Autoptimize is causing validation for logged in users #4586
+* Fixed: Changed gtag type in googleanalytics #4585
+* Fixed: Changed the sub-title tag to h2 with subtitles and jannah theme #4599
+* Fixed: The entire post content appearing in the excerpt #4603

 = 1.0.57 (3rd July 2020) =
 * Fixed: Issue with external link with Rank Math #4584